com-480-data-visualization/EuropeTourism/README.md

 4. Flightradar24, [Link](https://www.flightradar24.com/51.50,-0.12/6):
 Flightradar24 provides real time data for the location of planes all around the world.

-## Milestone 2 (26th April, 5pm)
+## Milestone 2

-**10% of the final grade**
+**10% of the final grade - 26th April, 5pm**

+### Visualization 1:

 This visualization allows the user to see how busy a country is with tourists in each given month and how it changes throughout the years.
 Users can explore the data through an interactive map and slider.

-Key features include:
+**Key features include:**

-1. Map Representation: A map of Europe displaying countries colored according to tourist "busyness," with darker red indicating /”hotter” tourist activity and lighter red indicating lower/”less hot” activity.
+1. _Map Representation_: A map of Europe displaying countries colored according to tourist "busyness," with darker red indicating /”hotter” tourist activity and lighter red indicating lower/”less hot” activity.
-2. Interactive Slider: Users can select a specific month to observe changes in tourist activity throughout the year.
+2. _Interactive Slider_: Users can select a specific month to observe changes in tourist activity throughout the year.
-3. Year Selection: Users can choose between viewing the average tourist activity from 2005 to 2020 or select a specific year within that range.
+3. _Year Selection_: Users can choose between viewing the average tourist activity from 2005 to 2020 or select a specific year within that range.
-4. Hover Information: Hovering over a country reveals the total number of international passengers arriving in that country for the selected month.
+4. _Hover Information_: Hovering over a country reveals the total number of international passengers arriving in that country for the selected month.

 This visualization aids users in easily identifying the busiest tourist destinations in Europe for any given month, easily seen by the “hot” and “less hot” regions.

 **Enhancement:**

-1. Scale Options: Users can choose between viewing absolute numbers of international passengers or relative percentages
+1. _Scale Options_: Users can choose between viewing absolute numbers of international passengers or relative percentages
-2. Time Animation: A pause/play button allows users to activate or deactivate a time-progressing animation
+2. _Time Animation_: A pause/play button allows users to activate or deactivate a time-progressing animation

 **Implementation:**
 First, we will draw the map of Europe, then link the data for each country, then implement the slider and then the year selection.
 Finally, we will try to introduce the enhancements.